Creativity is about making new connections between ideas and between people.

 I'm keen on the idea that science is magic.
 Our growing understanding of the laws of reality inspire wonder.
 With technology, we are able to take our understanding of science and use it to turn ourselves into magicians.

 Through interactive electronic art, first I hope to invite my audience to suspend their disbelief and enjoy a sense of wonder and magic.
 Second, I hope to inspire them with the idea that anyone can use science and technology to create magic of their own.

-I paint in my home studio and occasionally I am invited to paint live at events.
+I paint in my home studio and at live events.